Paracord (short for parachute cord) is one of the most versatile materials that you’re ever going to run into.

 Make two A-shaped stands with big branches, and use a paracord to tie them together.
 This is going to require some knotwork, so if you have that knowledge under your belt, this is going to be extremely useful.

 With enough paracord, you could even craft a makeshift flat roof.
-Piece together enough branches or reeds, and use paracord to tie them all to a square frame (also made up from branches), and you have a viable, mid-term cover for your shelter.
+Piece together enough sturdy branches or reeds, and use paracord to tie them all to a square frame (also made up of tree branches), and you have a viable, mid-term cover for your shelter.

 3. Reserve Fuel Source